mrbid/USTOR-64/README.md

-By default 433,033,301 (433 Million) impressions can be recorded not including collisions, which from studying the code you will find are range blocked using two short integers to make the whole struct a total size of 8 bytes.
+By default 433,033,301 (433 Million) impressions can be recorded not including collisions, which from studying the code you will find collisions are range blocked using two short integers to make the whole struct a total size of 8 bytes.

 The current configuration uses ~3.2 GB of memory.